KaʼKabish

 KaʼKabish is an archaeological site in the Orange Walk District of Belize, Central America, located near the Maya sites of Lamanai, El Pozito, and Blue Creek.
 It was once a moderate sized city, built as part of the Maya civilization, and has been determined to have been largely autonomous throughout its history.
-The modern communities of Indian Church and San Filipe are in close proximity to KaʼKabish, and the Mennonite community of Blue Creek is slightly further afield.
+The modern communities of Indian Church and San Filipe are near to KaʼKabish, and the Mennonite community of Blue Creek is slightly further afield.
 A road connecting Indian Church to San Filipe separates the site into two areas, the North Complex and the South Complex.

 Alfredo Barrera Vasquez's Diccionario Maya defines the name as; "KAʼKAB-IS-AX 10: (place name); kaʼkab: village, the seat of population, high land and strong; is: Ipomoea batatas, Lam: sweet + ax: wart; name of the archaeological ruins located near Numkʼini (Nun kʼini, Campeche)."

 The current name of the site is believed to be relatively modern, but its origin has resisted attempts to be traced.